 Multiple family residential uses have been established in three general areas within the community.
 An extensive area east of the Santa Fe Railroad and south of Main Street, extending along C and G Avenues, was designated on the County zoning map for R-3 (Multiple Family Residential) uses prior to City incorporation.
 This area has remained multi-family and has developed with several mobile home parks and apartment projects.

 Multiple family residential uses have also been established near Bear Valley Road, and between the Civic Plaza and the railroad (the Township Area).
 The township area was established prior to City incorporation and includes a mix of single-family dwellings intermixed with duplexes, triplexes, fourplexes and scattered commercial uses.
 This area includes a multitude of parcels that were subdivided into lots as small as 25 feet by 100 feet.
 A number of these lots have since been combined to widths of 50 or 100 feet.
 The Multi-Family Residence designation permits development at a density of 8.0-15.0 dwelling units per acre, but the small lot sizes have limited the number of units per acre.

+As part of its annual Capital Improvement Plan (CIP) the City will identify and prioritize capital improvements for underserved areas as identified in Figure E-32: Street Rehabilitations, 2015-2021.
+The City annually prioritizes monies for its street rehabilitation program that are funded through the HUD Community Development Block Grant (CDBG) Program.
+The street rehabilitation program annually provides improvements to existing dirt roadways or existing paved roadways that are in serious need of rehabilitation.
+The improvements generally include construction of 26-foot wide asphalt concrete (AC) pavement within the middle of each street’s existing 60-foot wide right-of-way.
+Between 2017 to 2022, the City was awarded approximately $5,439,651 in federal Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) funds for street rehabilitation and paving existing dirt roads.
+The roadways were selected based on their deteriorating condition, frequency of use and their relationship to serving CDBG target areas.

+Through street rehabilitation, the City aims to provide a suitable living environment and public realm for all members of the community.
+By preserving and improving infrastructure to benefit low and moderate-income communities, the safety and living conditions of these communities is also improved.

+The list of streets improved are described in Table E-6: Five Year History of CDBG Improvements

+Table E-6: Five Year History of CDBG Improvements